-The Aviculturist supports the mission of the International Crane Foundation by providing the highest standards of avian husbandry and supporting the day-to-day health and well-being of the captive flock.
-The incumbent assists with breeding programs and education of interns, colleagues and special visitors.
+The Aviculturist supports the mission of ICF by providing the highest standards of avian husbandry and supporting the day-to-day health and well-being of the captive flock.
+The incumbent assists with all aspects of the breeding programs and education of interns, colleagues, special visitors and volunteers.

 Essential Duties and Responsibilities:

-- Perform daily husbandry tasks, such as cleaning of crane pens, provision of clean water, and fresh food.
+- Perform daily husbandry tasks, such as cleaning of crane pens, provision of clean water and fresh food according to established protocols.

-- Facilitate communication through update of databases related to Crane Conservation Department activities and participate in planning sessions.
+- Facilitate communication related to Crane Conservation Department (CCD) activities through updates of databases, participation in morning and weekly department meetings and participation in planning sessions.

-- Participate in the captive propagation program through observations of crane breeding behavior, practicing artificial insemination, regulating diet, operating various incubator room techniques, pair socializations, rearing chicks on site and release sites (including working in a hooded crane costume), and behavioral enrichment.
+- Participate in the captive propagation program through observations of crane breeding behavior, practicing artificial insemination, regulating diet, operating various incubator room techniques, pair socializations, rearing chicks on site for reintroduction (including working in a hooded crane costume) and behavioral husbandry.

-- Assist Crane Conservation staff in training interns or visiting colleagues on aviculture techniques, small population management, and related issues.
+- Assist CCD staff in training interns or visiting colleagues on aviculture techniques and related issues.

-- Bachelor’s Degree with an emphasis in biology, zoology or conservation related sciences.
-Experience working with captive population of birds.
+- Experience working with a captive population of birds.